Home Page

 Statistically, as many as 60% of cats do not remain in their original homes for their lifetime.
 Although spaying and neutering cats is of prime importance to curb their out of control reproduction rate, that alone does not guarantee a permanent home for a cat.
 Many spayed and neutered cats (even purebreds) are given away, surrendered to shelters or abandoned.

 Before you adopt a pet, be sure you are in a position to give it a home for the rest of its life.
-Remember, your loyal pets are counting on you.
+Remember, your loyal pets think of you as a parent.
+You are all they have.

 Click here to see the Available Cats